Tandashi/Speedrun-Chat/README.md

 ## Setup / Configuration
 ### Get an API Key
 **Please read the full paragraph before creating an account!**
 To get an API Key you need to create an account.
+Please use the **same** username for this account as your speedrun.com username to make it easier for people to contact you.
 You can do this [here](https://speedrun.tandashi.de/chat/register).
 Once you created the account you will be redirect to a page displaying your username and your API Key.
 Store this API Key somewhere safe because you will **not** be able to view it once more.
 This will change in future updates.
 Now you can configure the script.

 ### Configure script